Donate

 English, German

-Against the current
+Against the Current

-What Ingrid Bergmann must [bracketed, handwritten: should] do to be really a great actress
+What Ingrid Bergmann must [bracketed, handwritten: should] do to be a really great actress

 1) Never again sign a contract with Hollywood

-2) Either play quite a new character in each part trying to solve new artistic problems – in the way of expression, mask, movement, rhythm (artistic prototype: Werner Krauss); or play always one character which should have no likeness to anything out of ordinary life (artistic prototype: Charlie Chaplin)
+2) Either play quite a new character in each part trying to solve new artistic problems – in the way of expression, mask, movement, rhythm (artistic prototype: Werner Krauss); or always play one character which should have no likeness to anything out of ordinary life (artistic prototype: Charlie Chaplin)

-Open CHORS letter
+Open KHORS letter

 to the German film producers